giriibm/playwright_ts_sample/README.md

 This repository contains a sample test project using Playwright with TypeScript.

-## Check node and npm installed
+## Check NodeJS and NPM installed
 - `node -v`
-  - Check the node version
+  - Check the nodejs version

 - `npm -v`
   - Check the npm version